TomasHubelbauer/async-await.net/README.md

 ## To-Do

+### Add a rate-limit reporting hook to `github-api` and use it here to print it

-### Pass the GitHub integration PAT to the refresh-apps command for rate limit
+### Verify the integration PAT is being passed to the script in the workflow

-### Use the GitHub API library for the paged repo fetch call

-### Dump the repos found to the index using their name or homepage of specified
+### Use `apps.json` if it exists to generate the app listing

+Probably best will be to use a dynamic import and rely on `apps.json` getting created in the workflow so always existing in the workflow.
+Need to place it to `public` in the workflow tho.